 In 2012 she released the self-produced Sun, which opened at number 10 on the Billboard 200, the highest charting album of her career to date.
 Critics have noted the constant evolution of Cat Power's sound, with a "mix of punk, folk and blues" on her earliest albums, and elements of soul and other genres more prevalent in her later material.
 Her 2012 album Sun incorporated electronica, in a self-proclaimed move from the "really slow guitar songs" she initially wrote for the album.

 Marshall released her 10th Cat Power album, Wanderer, on October 5th 2018 via Domino Records.
-It’s her first album not being put out on Matador since 1996.
+It’s her first album not released by Matador since 1996.

 Praise for Wanderer:

 "There’s a quiet confidence and poise about Wanderer that suggests Marshall is exactly where she wants to be.”
 The Guardian ★ ★ ★ ★

 “Woman,” is a husky cut of Americana— a toe-tapping-while-wearing-cowboy-boots in a smoky bar kind of groove." - Stereogum

 "Together, as you might expect, they forge a keenly calibrated mix of icy defiance and fogbound mystery." - NPR